eduard-cc/half-diamond-api/README.md

-netpick is a pen testing toolkit for network reconnaissance and MITM attacks.
+netpick is a toolkit for network recon and MITM attacks.

 ## Features